 Cut the metal flashing to the length of the ledger board.
 Fit the flashing in the top part of the siding cut-out, so that one side of the flashing is underneath the siding.

-Fit the ledger board in place and have a partner help you hold it in place.
+Fit the ledger board in place and have a partner help you hold it steady.
 Drill 1/4-inch pilot holes every 2 feet.
 Counterbore each pilot hole to 1/2-inch with the auger bit.
 Drive the 3/8-inch by 4-inch lag screws and washers into each pilot hole with the ratchet wrench and sink below the surface of the ledger board.

-Install the Deck Support Post Footings
+Install the Deck Support Post Fittings

 All decks need vertical support posts that hold the deck above the ground.
 Support posts must be placed on masonry footings that keep the deck firmly rooted in the ground and independent of ground movement and erosion.